THUDM/XDAI/README.md

 ```shell
 bash tool/deploy_sentsim.sh
 ```
-You can also change the `sbert-model` used from https://huggingface.co/models?library=sentence-transformers
+You can also change the `sbert-model` referring to https://huggingface.co/models?library=sentence-transformers

 #### QA-generation (based on T5)